uipath-certification/uipath-certification.github.io/_posts/2021-06-07-uipath-default-variable-types.md

 And after I have done that in the lower left-hand corner, I am going to click on the variables tab.
 On the variables tab, probably do not have to tell you, but that is where you go to create variables in UI Path studio.
 It is worth clicking on variable type, take a look at the different variable types that are available just by default, right off the bat:

-    *Boolean - that your true or false
+    **Boolean** - that your true or false
-    *Int32 - that's whole numbers
+    **Int32** - that's whole numbers
-    *String - taht stores strings
+    **String** - taht stores strings
-    *Object - that can be pretty much anything because everything is an object and an object-oriented world *Data table - that is used for typically handling the data that goes inside of an Excel sheet or the data we have pulled from an Excel sheet
+    **Object** - that can be pretty much anything because everything is an object and an object-oriented world **Data table** - that is used for typically handling the data that goes inside of an Excel sheet or the data we have pulled from an Excel sheet
-    *Array[T], which just means an array of anything *Browse for Types - If there is a type that you are looking for, like the Dictionary class, you can go into that browser types
+    **Array[T]**, which just means an array of anything **Browse for Types** - If there is a type that you are looking for, like the Dictionary class, you can go into that browser types

 ## Strings

 So, let's see how you can use this window.
 Let's create a new variable.
-I'm going to call this the “Message” is going to be of type String and I'll give it the message “Hello World”.
+I'm going to call this the **“Message”** is going to be of type String and I'll give it the message **“Hello World”**.

 Click away to commit that.
 And there you go.
 I've got a new variable called hello world, and I could come over into the activities tab and look for the message box and then printing out the value of that variable is just as simple as typing the variable name into this box.
 In fact, the IntelliSense will come up right away and it'll automatically put that in.